Academic Programs Highlights

 SUNY Poly CNSE and NIOSH publish findings assessing nanomaterial health and safety practices

 Office of Research + Graduate Studies

-SUNY Poly Spinoff NoMIS Power Group Looking to Provide SiC Power Semiconductor Devices and Modules for Next-Gen Clean Tech Solutions
+SUNY Poly Spinoff NoMIS Power Group Looking to Provide SiC Power Semiconductor Devices and Modules to More Companies

 NoMIS Power Group began from a research effort started in September 2019, when postdoc Dr. Adam Morgan connected with Associate Professor of Nanoengineering Dr. Woongje Sung and his students to help them further evaluate their silicon carbide (SiC) power semiconductor devices beyond on-wafer measurements.
-Read the full NoMIS Power Group profile.
-Since then, NoMIS Power Group announced a $498,000 award from ARPA-E for transformational energy technology.
+Since then, the Albany Business Review has reported on NoMIS’ latest successful efforts.
+Also, read the full NoMIS Power Group profile.

 Albany Business Review highlights SUNY Poly student startup